World of Dance Philippines season 1: Qualifiers

 The qualifier round took place between January 12, 2019 and February 17, 2019.
-In each round of the Qualifiers, the dance acts will perform a 2-minute routine in front of the judges and a live audience.
-They will be scored by the judges based on the following criteria: Performance, Technique, Choreography, Creativity & Presentation.
+In each round of the Qualifiers, the dance acts performed a 2-minute routine in front of the judges and a live audience.
+They were scored by the judges based on the following criteria: Performance, Technique, Choreography, Creativity & Presentation.
 Each criterion is worth 20 points with a perfect score of 100.
 For the dance act to move forward, they must receive an average score of 80 or higher.